pokhalo/Food-Waste-Optimization/Documentation/future_developments.md

 - Moving from test database to production database.
 This will allow more testing to be done with the test database without compromising production.

+- People flow data is not in the database
+- Biowaste data is not fetched from the database
+- Occupancy data (receipt data) is not fetched from the database

 ## Testing